lukesampson/LinqToSQL-test-extensions/README.markdown

 What is this?
 -------------

-Allowed you to test code that uses a LinqToSQL DataContext, with an in-memory implementation of your DataContext.
+A single T4 file that mocks your LinqToSQL DataContext and lets you write tests against an in-memory version of it.

 Setup
 --------